vengefu/Web-Dev-Gr-Assignment/README.md

-# Web Development Group Challenge
+# 🌐 Web Development Group Challenge

 > A collaborative project built as part of the PLP Curriculum in Web Development.

+---

-## Project Overview
+## 📋 Project Overview

-This project is a web-based application developed during our group challenge using only the technologies covered in class.
-It demonstrates our teamwork, creativity, and understanding of web development principles—focusing on functionality, user experience, clean code, and responsiveness.
+This project is a **web-based application** developed during our group challenge using only the technologies covered in class.
+It demonstrates our **teamwork**, **creativity**, and **understanding of web development principles**, focusing on:

+- Functionality
+- User experience (UX)
+- Clean, maintainable code
+- Responsive design across devices

+---

-## Solution Approach
+## 🛠️ Solution Approach

+We followed a structured and collaborative process:

+- **Brainstorming & Idea Selection:**
-We started by brainstorming ideas together and selecting one that aligned well with the week's objectives.
-Using a shared planning document, we divided tasks based on individual strengths and interests.
-Our process included:
+  We brainstormed together and selected an idea that aligned with the week’s objectives.

-- **Wireframing & Planning** – Used zoom meeting for communication and whatsapp for back up.
+- **Wireframing & Planning:**
+  Conducted Zoom meetings for communication and used WhatsApp for backup coordination.

+- **Tech Stack:**
-- **Tech Stack** – HTML, CSS, JavaScript and Bootstrap framework.
+  HTML, CSS, JavaScript, and the Bootstrap framework were used.

-- **GitHub Collaboration** – We used branches and pull requests to manage code contributions.
+- **GitHub Collaboration:**
+  Managed code contributions through **branches** and **pull requests**, ensuring smooth teamwork.

-- **Testing & Feedback** – Internal testing sessions and peer feedback loops helped us refine our work.
+- **Testing & Feedback:**
+  Held internal testing sessions and peer feedback loops to refine the final product.

+---

-## Technologies Used
+## 🧰 Technologies Used

 - HTML5
 - CSS3
 - JavaScript
-- [Optional: Bootstrap CSS]
+- (Optional: Bootstrap CSS)

+---

-## Group Members
+## 👥 Group Members

-- **[Violet Engefu]** – [Member]
+- **Violet Engefu** – Member
-- **[Jacob Kau]** – [moderator]
+- **Jacob Kau** – Moderator
-- **[Moses Mutinda]** – [member]
+- **Moses Mutinda** – Member

 > Everyone contributed equally and collaborated actively throughout the project lifecycle.

+---

-## Features Implemented
+## ✨ Features Implemented

-- [✔️ Bootstrap styling]
+- ✔️ Bootstrap styling
-- [✔️ clear idea implementation]
+- ✔️ Clear idea implementation
-- [✔️ Responsive Layout]
+- ✔️ Responsive layout
-- [✔️ Accessible Design]
+- ✔️ Accessible design
-- [✔️ Clear Navigation & UI]
+- ✔️ Clear navigation and intuitive UI

+---

-## Folder Structure
+## 📁 Folder Structure

 WEB-DEV-GR-ASSIGNMENT
 |__CSS-style.css